|Fall: January 7th - Fellowship & Application Deadline

-|One of the following courses in international economics:
+|And one of the following courses in international economics:

 |Survey of International Trade Theory and Policy

 |Survey of International Macroeconomics and Finance Theory and Policy

-|18 credits in elective courses selected based on the individual student's needs in consultation with an advisor and the Program Director.
-These may include up to 3 credits in 1-credit skills-based workshops.
+|18 credits tailored to the individual student's needs and selected in consultation with an advisor and the Program Director.
+May include up to 3 credits of one-credit, skills-based workshops.